Statement on Cleanliness and Infection Control

 Patients’ choices in respect of treatments provided and their wishes to be treated on specific days or by certain clinicians are noted and taken fully into account.

 The High Street Dental Practice plans to review and expand our web page, to contain more information.
 We are currently asking all patients to complete new medical histories in order that we may ensure all patient details are up to date and to obtain mobile telephone numbers and email addresses.
 Once we have these in place we will send text remainders and email correspondence.
 This should be more cost effective and efficient.
 We are also working towards being “paper free”, by installing scanners and using digital x ray equipment.

 All dental care professional at The High Street Dental Practice either hold a current DBS Check or one is being undertaken, as required by the Health and Social Care Act.

 The High Street Dental Practice recognises the principles of Equality, Diversity and Human Rights both for its patients and for its employees.

-Discrimination, Harassment and Victimisation are defined in our practice policy and all staff are required to conform to this policy and to bring to the attention of our Practice Manager any issues which might violate the principles contained in our policy.
+Discrimination, Harassment and Victimisation are defined in our Practice policy and all staff are required to conform to this policy and to bring to the attention of our Principal Dentist any issues which might violate the principles contained in our policy.